pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ## Tokenization
 Tokenization is the process of breaking a string sequence into pieces called tokens using specific characters to delimit tokens.
 User- specified queries are tokenized into search terms.
 How the query string is tokenized can affect search results.

-Terms are delimited by spaces or by one or more punctuation characters followed by a space.
-Punctuation follwed by other characters without space does not trigger tokenization and is treated as part of the term.
+Delimit the terms with 1) a space or 2) one or more punctuation characters (``*``, ``!``, ``?``, ``.``, for example) and a space.
+Query string follwed by other punctuation characters without space does not trigger tokenization and is treated as part of the term.

-If your query has a wildcard (\*) after trailing punctuation, neither is tokenized.
+If your query has a wildcard (``*``) operator after a trailing punctuation, neither the punctuation character or the wildcard operator is tokenized.
 To specifically search on a term that has trailing punctuation, enclose it in quotation marks to ensure the punctuation is part of the query.
 See examples below:

  Term | Tokenized Term | Details